Breaking and Entering: The Next Chapter Writers’ Scheme

 Ennis Cehic is a writer living and working between Melbourne and Sarajevo.
 His writing focuses on ideas of displacement, creativity, identity and existentialism.
 His work, including essays, poetry, fiction and memoir has been published in a variety of literary journals and publications including th...
 Read more

-Luke Patterson is a Gamilaroi poet and folklorist living on Gadigal lands.
-He is interested in the ways bioregional identities and consciousness are expressed through localised and vernacular forms.
-Luke’s research and creative pursuits are grounded in his extensive work with Aboriginal and other ...
+Luke Patterson is a Gamilaroi poet, educator and musician living on Gadigal lands.
+His poetry has appeared in Cordite, Plumwood Mountain, Rabbit, Running Dog and The Suburban Review.
+Luke’s research and creative pursuits are grounded in extensive work with First Nations and other community-bas...
 Read more

 245 Wilson Street, Eveleigh NSW 2015More details